 - College Composition - the only 120 minute online test – 2 ½ hour testing appointment required

 CLEP testing appointments will always be scheduled for the full 2 hours (2 ½ hours for College Composition) and must be scheduled at least 2 hours before testing closes.

 If a passing score is not achieved, candidate must wait 180 days before retaking the same test.

-Candidate must bring two forms of identification.
-The primary form must be a government-issued photo ID with signature, such as a passport, state-issued driver’s license, state-issued ID card, tribal ID, naturalization card or certificate of citizenship.
-The secondary form of ID must have a photo or signature, such as a Social Security card, student ID, or employee ID.
-Signed credit cards are no longer accepted as a form of ID.
+Candidate must bring one form of identification.
+The primary ID must be a government-issued photo ID with signature, such as a passport, state-issued driver’s license, state-issued ID card, tribal ID, naturalization card or certificate of citizenship.
 Candidates will not be tested if they fail to present appropriate ID.

 Prohibited Items – Personal items (cell phones, backpacks, purses, MP3 players, etc.) are not allowed during testing.
 They may be left in a car or placed in an area designated by DU staff.